sharmaeklavya2/theoremdep-source/includes/packing/1d/next-fit.md

 Let $\operatorname{opt}(S)$ be the minimum number of bins that $S$ can be packed into.
 Then $\operatorname{size}(S)$ is a lower-bound on $\operatorname{opt}(S)$.
-This tells us that the next-fit algorithm is an asymptotic 2-approx algorithm for bin-packing.
+This tells us that the next-fit algorithm is an asymptotic 2-approx algorithm for bin packing.

 ## Proof